applies to all child care types (above) depending on the criteria below

-Four or Less (FOL) – Exempt family child care that cares for four or less unrelated children and do not have to be inspected, meet standards or follow specific Missouri regulations.
-FOLs are not typically included in Child Care Aware® of Missouri’s child care referral database.
-FOL providers may list with us if they meet listing standards.
+Six or Fewer (SOF) – Exempt family child care that cares for six or fewer children, with no more than 3 children under the age of 2.
+These programs do not have to be inspected, meet standards or follow specific Missouri regulations.
+SOFs are not typically included in Child Care Aware® of Missouri’s child care referral database.
+SOF providers may list with us if they meet listing standards.
 For questions about these listing standards, please contact us.

 can help you measure the quality of care your child will receive.
 Keep these details in mind during your child care search

 Training – child care educators in licensed programs are required to receive a 12-clock hour approved training hours per year.
 Some child care educators earn more than the minimum requirement.

 Education – Staff education requirements will vary by program type, licensure and accreditation.
 Child care educators may have secondary through post-secondary educations.

 Turn Over – How often staff leave a child care program is their turn over.
 Low staff turnover provides more stability for the children and can indicate a positive overall environment.

 Accreditation – Programs may choose to go through an accreditation process which requires its own specific standards and expectations which are higher than licensing standards.
 Missouri recognizes six (6) different accrediting bodies.
 If you would like more information on the different accrediting systems, contact CCAMO.